 The name of the dish is listed in English and Portuguese (underneath the English name in cursive).
 Measurements are in US Customary and Metric.
 Each recipe includes a headnote with background information, serving size (generally 4-6, occasionally 8-10) and tips.

 These particular pastries have a rich egg dough flavored with orange juice and brandy.
 They are rolled thin and fried until crisp and golden.
 After frying, they are immediately coated in cinnamon sugar.

-This recipe makes about 2 1/2 dozen pastries, but you can also halve it for a smaller group (or double if desired).
+The fried Filhós will keep in an airtight container for up to a month.
+This recipe makes about 2 1/2 dozen pastries, but you can also halve it for a smaller group.